Raspberry Lemonade Recipe

 And overhead view of two glasses of raspberry lemonade sitting in a white serving tray.

-Many folks are wising up to the amount of sugar they consume these days.
-It’s a smart and healthy thing to reduce in your every day life.
+Many folks are waking up to the amount of sugar they consume these days.
+It’s a smart and healthy thing to reduce in your everyday life.
 That being said, you don’t have to avoid it completely.
 There is room in a healthy and balanced eating plan for a little something sweet from time to time.
 But if you really want to make lemonade without sugar, you can use stevia in place of any sweetener.
-I honestly recommend doing what I did, and simply reduce the amount of honey and then use stevia to balance it out.
+I recommend doing what I did, simply reducing the amount of honey and then using stevia to balance it.
 Stevia tends to enhance the sweetness of things more than actually create sweetness.
 So it’s best to have a small amount of sweetener in there that the stevia can enhance.
 Even if it’s a tablespoon or two of a different sweetener.
 Maple syrup will work here too as will coconut sugar or Sucanat.

 SUBSCRIBE: